newrelic/entity-definitions/docs/relationships/candidate_relationships.md

 7. Once approved, merged to the main branch and a new release is issued, it is available for you to use.

+8. Ensure you also have a matching [relationship synthesis rule](relationship_synthesis.md) that [utilizes](relationship_synthesis.md#lookupguid) the provided candidate.

-8. Enjoy your new candidate relationship! :tada:
+9. Enjoy your new candidate relationship! :tada:

 # How to configure a new Candidate Relationship